 |Graphics, 3D, and Templates||StockLayouts, Envato, CreativeMarket|

-How to Сreate a Stock Photography Website Like Shutterstock
+How to Start a Stock Photo Website Like Shutterstock

-In general, creating a site like Shutterstock does not differ a lot from the development of any other website.
+In general, starting a stock photography website like Shutterstock does not differ a lot from the development of any other website.
 Still, there are some industry peculiarities that should be taken into account.

 1. Contributor Profile

 The contributor’s page should collect and display to a user all necessary information about their login, contact details, payment method, downloads, earnings, transactions history.
 There are such features as:

 - Earnings (all information about incoming earnings from sales, payment history, and taxes)